Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Inside Þuríðarbúð fisherman's hut

-This was remarkable for a woman at that time, and there are no other examples known of a woman having such a career as Þuríður, that I know of.
+This was remarkable for a woman at the time, and I know of no other example of a woman having such a career as Þuríður.

 Þuríðarbúð fisherman's hut was rebuilt in 2001.
 It is under the care of Byggðasafn Árnesinga - the Árnessýsla Heritage Museum and is open to visitors.